sublimetext-io/docs.sublimetext.io/docs/guide/extensibility/packages.md

 Because Sublime Text is so customizable, it is possible for 3rd-party Packages and/or local customization to interfere with one another, or cause other problems.
-You might see this, for example, seeing Python exceptions that don't make sense in the Console Panel, or certain functionality isn't behaving as you expect.
+You might see this, for example, as Python exceptions that don't make sense in the Console Panel, or certain functionality isn't behaving as you expect.

 ### Safe Mode